pbarnard1/java_nov_dec_2022/lectures/Week5TuesdayOutline.md

 - Dojos and Ninjas
 - Book Club

-Is Login & Registration a Core assignment?
+Login and Registration, while not a Core assignment, is highly recommended!

 ## Discussion topics this week:
 - https://login.codingdojo.com/d/325/157/1241 - "When you extend the CrudRepository in your Repo, what functionality are you giving your project?"